PhD Candidate · European University Institute

 I am a PhD candidate at the European University Institute in Florence (Italy), supervised by Professor Miriam Golden and Professor Elias Dinas.
 My research focuses on the effects of environmental damage and climate change on voting behavior in Latin America, particularly the trade-off between environmental concerns and economic interests for both voters and elites.

-In addition to my research, I teach Basic Statistics and Mathematics, and practical classes on Game Theory at the School of Transnational Governance in Florence.
-In the upcoming semester, I will also teach Applied Causal Inference at the University of Lucerne.
+In addition to my research, I teach Basic Statistics and Mathematics, and practical classes on Game Theory at the School of Transnational Governance in Florence, and Applied Causal Inference at the University of Lucerne.

 Lastly, I collaborate with the NGOs Alianza por la Solidaridad and ActionAid on projects focused on climate justice.
 My work with them includes contributing to policy analysis, leading educational sessions on climate justice for high school and undergraduate students, and participating in public events and forums—such as sessions at the European Commission and the UN climate conferences—to help bring academic insights into broader discussions.